 You got pulled over in Phoenix, you blew above the legal limit, and you got arrested for driving under the influence (DUI).
 You decided to drink and drive, and you got caught.
 There is no excuse for what you did, and, as far as you can tell, you do not have a defense.
-So, is it worth it to hire a DUI defense lawyer?
+So, is it worth it to hire a Phoenix DUI lawyer?
 Or, is it simply time to accept the consequences of your mistake?

 Before we talk about your options, let’s talk about what is at stake.
 In Arizona, DUI is treated as a serious offense.
 You could be facing anywhere from days to months of mandatory jail time; your driver’s license could be in jeopardy; and you could be facing fines, probation, and various other penalties as well.
 Certain DUI charges are felonies under Arizona law.
 Some are “forever felonies,” which means that they can subject you to enhanced penalties if you are ever charged with another felony offense of any kind.